dtomcat/picoPromSD/README.md

 # picoPromSD
 EEPROM reader/writer and OG Xbox Seagate Password retrieval for the Original Xbox that also decodes the EEPROM data

+What will it do?

+1. Backup the Xbox's EEPROM and save it to microSD card.
+2. Can write an EEPROM backup saved to µSD card to the Xbox's EEPROM.  (has some checks to help prevent writing a bad backup to the EEPROM)
+3. Decrypt the EEPROM and save the important information in plain text to the µSD card.
+4. Can calculate the HDD password while backing up the EEPROM (for OEM Seagate and WD drives)
+		- Requires preparing an additional file.
+Video of process: [Video of Process](https://youtu.be/JSXaQWXcwFo?si=bOLGbLG80aQxxA59)
+5. For OEM Seagate drives (ALL), It can grab the HDD password directly from the drive itself.
+No need for EEPROM or XBOX.
+[Video of Process](https://youtu.be/1lWm_fr0Neo?si=kcM-wwt6UB56qRjm)
+6. More features may be added later.
+<br><br><br>
 This project is based on the work from Ryzee119's ArduinoProm:

 >ArduinoProm.
 An Arduino based Original Xbox EEPROM reader and writer.